Patients + Community:

 FAQs about Rocket’s Gene Therapy Approach to Danon Disease

-Patients with DD receive a single (one-time) intravenous infusion with an engineered virus containing the non-mutated version of the LAMP2B gene, in an effort to restore the loss of LAMP2B function in affected heart, skeletal muscle, and brain tissue.
+Patients with DD receive a single (one-time) intravenous infusion with an engineered virus containing the non-mutated version of the LAMP2B gene, in an effort to restore cardiomyocyte LAMP2B function.

-Please contact the enrolling physician and his or her research team to learn more about eligibility.
+Please contact the enrolling physician and their research team to learn more about eligibility.

 Travel arrangements, hotel accommodations for patients and a family member, and daily meals / incidentals allowance for the initial evaluation, treatment, and follow-up visits will be provided.